 Young people want to be heard on many issues, from tax and justice to marriage equality and climate change.
 But the Australian Government has removed all ways to hear from or engage with young people.
 We have no national youth strategy – a government plan to support young people.
 We have no funding for the youth peak body– young people’s voice in politics.
 And from 2017, they’ve even cancelled National Youth Week.

 Together, we can change this.
-Ask your local MP to show they value young people.
+Ask the Prime Minister to show he values young people.

-Tell them to give our young people their voice back!
+Tell him to give our young people their voice back!

 The Australian Government must: